Kryha/bot-busters/CONTRIBUTING.md

-# Contributing to zkStates
+# Contributing to Bot-Busters

-We would love for you to contribute to zkStates and help make it even better than it is today!
+We would love for you to contribute to Bot-Busters and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)